+The Bard Early Colleges leverage both public and private resources to provide two years of college at a much lower cost than at traditional colleges and universities.
 By allowing students to take college courses free of charge while completing high school, the Bard Early Colleges save students and governments thousands of dollars.

 - Bard’s early colleges can save up to approximately $27,200 for students at public colleges and $72,600 for students at private colleges by reducing the time needed to complete a bachelor’s degree.